aidanschang/Tic-Tac-Toe/README.md

 ![image](https://user-images.githubusercontent.com/84875731/149072117-b09a4d9c-292e-483d-8137-63004a02a16b.png)

 ### Draw
-When a draw occured, the game automatically restart as below:
+Tic Tac Toe is a game with 9 moves the most.
+As long as I am counting each player's move, I can easily track if a draw occured.
+In that case, the game automatically restart as below:

 ![image](https://user-images.githubusercontent.com/84875731/149072558-c088e6dd-e70c-4e1e-8457-c38c2d167eeb.png)